[Adopted 6-25-1947 by Ord. No. 154, effective 7-1-1947; amended in its entirety 5-23-2017 by Ord. No. 1916]

 The Council of the Borough of Middlesex may provide for the collection, removal and disposal of ashes, garbage, rubbish and other refuse matter in such manner as it deems necessary and establish such reasonable rules and regulations in conformity with the provisions of this article as circumstances may require, and all costs in connection therewith and incidental thereto shall be paid by general taxation.

 Solid waste.
-All nonresidential uses in the Borough shall assume full responsibility for adequate collection, recycling and disposal of refuse.
+All nonresidential properties including those of mixed commercial and residential uses in the Borough shall assume full responsibility for adequate collection, recycling and disposal of refuse.
 No junk or solid waste shall be permitted to accumulate on the property.

-All nonresidential uses shall provide the Borough with proof of collection service on an annual basis, to be received by the Borough no later than January 31 of each calendar year, or within seven days of a written request from the Borough.
+All nonresidential properties including those of mixed commercial and residential uses shall provide the Borough with proof of collection service on an annual basis, to be received by the Borough no later than January 31 of each calendar year, or within seven days of a written request from the Borough.

 For the purpose of this article, the following words and terms shall be deemed to have the meanings herein given to them: